kamxgal/BigDecimal/README.md

 # StrictDecimal
 Header-only decimal implementation for C++ which stores strict values and can be used for example for financial purposes.

+Two types of data are available for the user:
+1. strict::decimal_t - to store decimals in range which uses all capabilities of defined underlying data type
+2. strict::ranged_decimal_t - to store decimals in range defined by user

+When creating a decimal user provides an underlying data type to store values and precision of the decimal.
+Based on that a denominator is calculated in compile time and member variable stores only nominator of given number.
+Decimals are rounded in such way that if the last digit is less than 5, the previous digit is rounded down.
+Otherwise it is rounded up.

+When using strict::ranged_decimal_t if the value goes beyong provided range it is clamped.

+Shortly, writing `auto number = strict::decimal_t<int64_t, 2>()` creates a decimal which stores nominator in `in64_t` with precision of two decimal digits which means that the denominator (accessed via strict::decimal_t<int64_t, 2>::DENOMINATOR) is equal to `10^2 = 100`.

+Defining `auto number = strict::ranged_decimal_t<int64_t, 2, -1000, 1000>()` creates a number which stores nominator in `int64_t` with precision of 2 decimal digits and with certainty that it is in range between -1000 and 1000.

 Example:

 ```